Guiorgy/xamarin-file-chooser/README.md

     .Show();
 ```

-For more information please refere to the [original repo](https://github.com/hedzr/android-file-chooser), and don't forget to give it a :star:!
+For more information please refere to the [original repo](https://github.com/hedzr/android-file-chooser), and don't forget to give it a :star:!\
+Logo and banner originally by: [**iqbalhood**](https://github.com/iqbalhood)

 ## Licence

 Standard Apache 2.0

-Copyright 2015-2019 Hedzr Yeh
+Copyright 2015-2019 Hedzr Yeh\
+Modified 2018-2019 Guiorgy

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.